-Let us say some of these intersections are coincidental.
-That would make Fig 10 evidence that the modern growth system emerged as a unified system behaving as a whole in the 1920s and early '30s.
-It implies that to change the behavior of the economy to come to a prosperous climax without CO2; we would need to change its 100-year-old growth system when it is in a fluid state too.
+The paper discusses why the 1935 intersections might have occurred.
+I don't know if that applies to the two coincident intersections at 1920, but say we only circle the whole period as being when the modern world growth system emerged as a system behaving as a whole.
+It implies that to change the behavior of the economy, as desired to limit CO2, we would likely need to change the order of its 100-year-old growth system when it is in a fluid state too.

-G.Annual Growth Rate Variation
+L. Annual Growth Rate Variation